OpenSyndrome/website/content/about_us.md

 ## Our Format

-The Open Syndrome format (v1.0) provides:
+The Open Syndrome Definition (v1.0) provides:

 * JSON-based structure for case definitions
 * Logical operators for combining clinical criteria